hashicorp/terraform-website/content/source/docs/cloud/guides/recommended-practices/part3.3.html.md

 Terraform Cloud does things differently: a workspace is associated directly with a VCS repo, and you use Terraform Cloud’s UI or API to start and monitor runs.
 To get familiar with this operating model:

-* Read the documentation on how to [perform and configureTerraform runs](../../getting-started/runs.html) in Terraform Cloud.
+* Read the documentation on how to [perform and configure Terraform runs](/docs/cloud/run/index.html) in Terraform Cloud.
 * Create a proof-of-concept workspace, associate it with Terraform code in a VCS repo, set variables as needed, and use Terraform Cloud to perform some Terraform runs with that code.

 ## 3. Design Your Organization’s Workspace Structure